mixonic/rfcs/text/0000-glimmer-component.md

 Observer support.

 Event support.
-(This may be debateable -- if we keep event support, lets make sure it's an explicitly designed API and not sneaking in any existing semantics)
+(This may be debatable -- if we keep event support, lets make sure it's an explicitly designed API and not sneaking in any existing semantics)

 All APIs for managing the top-level element (tagName, attributeBindings, classNameBindings, ariaRole, isVisible).

 actions hash (is this relevant for closure actions? if yes, we should replace with a decorator instead.)

 elementId: not a thing.
 (We can do event dispatch with a WeakMap over Elements instead).
-People should do whatever they want with their Element id, it doesn't have special semantics or retrictions in Glimmer components.
+People should do whatever they want with their Element id, it doesn't have special semantics or restrictions in Glimmer components.

 event methods (`click`, `keyDown`, etc): not a thing.
 You can use element modifiers within the template instead.
 TODO: should we offer a decorator alternative too?